mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 Create secret <code>ocirsecret</code> for the OKE cluster to be able to pull the application images from OCIR:

 <pre>
-kubectl create secret docker-registry ocirsecret --docker-username '&lt;YOUR TENANCY NAMESPACE&gt;/oracleidentitycloudservice/&lt;YOUR USERNAME&gt;'  --docker-password '&lt;YOUR ACCESS TOKEN&gt;'  --docker-server '&lt;REGION KEY&gt;.ocir.io'
+kubectl create secret docker-registry ocirsecret --docker-username '&lt;YOUR TENANCY NAMESPACE&gt;/oracleidentitycloudservice/&lt;YOUR USERNAME&gt;'  --docker-password '&lt;YOUR ACCESS TOKEN&gt;'  --docker-server '&lt;REGION-CODE&gt;.ocir.io'
 </pre>

+<a href="https://enabling-cloud.github.io/oci-learning/manual/DeployCustomDockerImageIntoOKECluster.html">More in OCI-learning</a>

 ### Deploy images with kubectl